COSMICAL-CONTAINER/C_Program-Print.h/README.md

 * V1.6
 * Add debug macros to print variable names and values
-* Add the WARN_IF, ERR-IF, and ERR-EXIT.IF macros to test printing based on conditions
+* Add the WARN_IF, ERR-IF, and ERR-EXIT.IF macros to test printing based on conditions *
+* V1.7
+* Fix the issue of function conflicts when multiple files contain Print. h at the same time
+* Add font macros to highlight, italic, underline, blink, and reverse text

 ---
 # C语言 Print.h